Principles of Medical Education: Maximizing Your Teaching Skills

 Crowd of new medical students looking up at camera

 This live online CME program explores best practices to optimize student engagement, medical teaching, and mentoring.
 Both new instructors and seasoned educators will discover new ways to inspire medical students, residents, fellows, and colleagues, including how to make the most of cutting-edge educational technology.
 Ranked among Harvard Medical School’s highest-rated CME courses, Principles of Medical Education is a uniquely comprehensive exploration of effective teaching at the bedside, in ambulatory settings, and in the classroom.
+Note: Space is limited.

 • Live Online

 This program uses state-of-the-art streaming technology to present sessions online in real time.
 Participants can attend from any location, and can interact with faculty via live chat.
-Additionally, all sessions will be recorded and made available to participants for online viewing on demand for 90 days after the end of the course.

 $1,695